 What Spare Craft Supplies Sell Well?

 There are many different types of craft supplies that you can sell—and people will buy—on the resale market.
-Really, practically anything you can purchase at a craft store potentially can be resold, including:
+Anything you can purchase at a craft store potentially can be resold, including:

-Regardless of what the supplies are, it's essential that they be in excellent condition for resale.
+Regardless of what the supplies are, they must be in excellent condition for resale.

 Not everything needs to be new and unused—for example, gently used scrapbooking tools and rubber stamps potentially will sell, as long as they're clean.
 However, some types of craft supplies won't sell if they appear "used."
 You're not likely to get far trying to sell yarn that's no longer in its original spool or paints that have been opened.